joecabezas/joecabezas.github.io/_i18n/en/_posts/2022-05-22-nfc-sofa-hack.md

-would be `living_room_nfc_tag_sofa_right_arm`) and assign an action, for now all the nfc tags that I have around are for toggling the living room lights group created on [Home Assistant](https://www.home-assistant.io/), but you can see how this can be used for other stuff like playing music, send an MQTT message, or even triggering any linux command.
+would be `living_room_nfc_tag_sofa_right_arm`) and assign an action, for now all the nfc tags that I have around are for toggling the living room lights group created on [Home Assistant](https://www.home-assistant.io/), but you can see how this can be used for other stuff like playing music, turn on the coffee machine, the air conditioner, drop more food to a pet bowl, send an MQTT message, or even triggering any linux command.